 That’s not to say that gay coding no longer happens in countries where being gay is no longer illegal.
 Clear phone cases are still code for bisexuals.
 It is just talked about publicly now.
 There are whole TikTok channels dedicated to it.
 Sometimes it seems to happen by accident, like with iced coffees.
 It’s more like another kind of signposting, where codes are a form of playful rebellious nonconformity and not survival techniques.

 Some people on Twitter say it’s the straw.
-Whether it’s that the straw is aesthetic or means you don’t have to break eye contact or just plain makes you feel like a celebrity, there is something suggestive about sucking on a straw that aligns with traditionally queer humour.
-Also, a lot of queer people worry about coffee staining their teeth and the straw removes that worry.
+Whether it’s that the straw is aesthetic or means you don’t have to break eye contact or just plain makes you feel like a celebrity, there is something provocative about putting a straw in your mouth that aligns with traditional queer humour.
+Also, a lot of queer people worry about coffee staining their teeth, and the straw removes that worry.
 I can get behind it.
 Most Queers I know love a straw for reasons neither they nor I fully understand.
-Drinking things through straws is also seen as feminine, so this tracks with the gender nonconformity.
+Drinking things through straws is also seen as feminine, so this tracks with the gender nonconformity of it all.

 Gays when they get their iced coffee pic.twitter.com/YXzmKhaEXY— God is a Bottom (@DamagedBttm) November 12, 2018

 What’s also great about iced coffee is that, like the queer community, it comes in different colours, flavours, shapes and sizes.
 There are enough variations to establish distinct identities within the queer spectrum.
 Show me a girl drinking an iced black coffee, ideally a cold brew, and I’ll show you a bisexual.
 Dig up a caramel frap drinker, and I’d hedge my bets they are a baby gay.